gymreklab/cse185-spring18/cse185-spring18-final-projects.md

 # CSE185 Spring 2018 Final Project Guidelines

-For the last three weeks of class, you will implement a bioinformatics pipeline to answer a biological question, like we have been doing in the weekly tutorials, but *you will choose* the data and design an appropriate analysis pipeline.
+For the last three weeks of class, you will implement a bioinformatics pipeline to answer a scientific question, like we have been doing in the weekly tutorials, but this time *you will choose* the data and design an appropriate analysis pipeline.

-TODO overview + project options:
-* must use public data
-* reproduce analysis from paper
+Your project will consist of identifying a dataset and a scientific question to answer.
+A few ideas for choosing a dataset and question:

+* Re-analyze a published dataset to reproduce the result presented in the original paper but using a modified approach.
-* answer new question
+* Re-analyze a published dataset to answer a different biological question than the original paper.
-do on github
-also lab notebook during this period must be maintained and will be graded
+* Compare software performance of different tools on the same dataset.

+Your dataset must meet the following requirements:

+* It must be *publicly available*.
+* Data must be less than 2GB total so you can analyze it on `ieng6`.
+* You cannot choose data we've already analyzed in class.
+* While the most obvious choice is to analyze sequencing datasets available on SRA, other types of data are possible.
+If in doubt, ask an instructor for advice.
+* Your project/data must be somewhat related to a topic we've covered in class.
+This is open to interpretation.
+Again if in doubt, ask an instructor.

+The remainder lab sections on Tuesdays and Thursdays will be devoted to working on the projects.
+You are encouraged to come in and work during the class time, and attendance will still be taken.
+Take advantage of the instructors as useful resources during this time.

+Like the lab assignments, projects will be completed on Github.
+A project link will be posted during week 8.
+During the project period, you are still expected to maintain a lab notebook as part of this repository.
+At the very least, you should have one entry per lab class period.
+You can document what you've tried, notes about datasets and ideas, and eventually the commands you're using to tackle your biological questions.

 This project is worth 15% of your final grade, broken down as follows: